@scribe-atp/core

 interface ArticleResult { article: Article; uri: string; // AT URI, e.g. "at://did:plc:…/site.standard.document/3abc123"}ScribeMetaTag

 Section titled “ScribeMetaTag”The output element type of generateArticleMeta and generateSiteMeta.
-A union of three tag shapes:
+A union of five tag shapes: